India's states sidestep stalled reform, go it alone to woo investment

 The forward motion in the states contrasts sharply with stalled reforms in New Delhi, which has some Indian businesses fretting a full fledged recovery will not happen until 2016-17.

 “The states have to move towards making investments easier, that is in the power of the state government,” said R.C.
-Bhargava, the veteran chairman of Maruti Suzuki (MRTI.NS), India’s largest carmaker.
+Bhargava, the veteran chairman of Maruti Suzuki, India’s largest carmaker.

 “The expectation is the competition between states will drive the so-called less fortunate states to change their systems and regulations, to create the infrastructure and environment for investment.”